 It is now time that this is all changed for the better.
 It will only be achieved by men and women working together to both turn back the tide and stop the rot.
 Together we will reform undesirable social issues which will be outlined below and call on MPs of all parties to bring about this reform.
-Part of this change will require the setting up of a Minister for Men who will spearhead this much needed reform and backed by likeminded MPs.
+Part of this change will require the setting up of a Minister for Men who will spearhead this much-needed reform and be backed by like-minded MPs.

-- Family Law reform – our Family Reform Policy is child centred.
+- Family Law reform – our Family Reform Policy is child-centred.
 No child should be separated from his or her fit parents due to the intransigence of one parent.
 All issues arising must be dealt with robustly in the earliest possible stage.
-Unless there are cogent reasons for obstructing the contact of the child from either parent, a Legal Presumption of contact with both parents should be the order of the day.
+Unless there are cogent reasons for obstructing the child’s contact from either parent, a Legal Presumption of contact with both parents should be the order of the day.

 - Domestic Abuse – this is a social issue which affects men, women and children.
 There has to be a socially inclusive approach whereby all victims receive help regardless of gender, race or sexual orientation.
 In the case of men and their children, little support is available for them which goes against all equality and human rights standards.
 This must be remedied.

 - Bench Book – updated in both 2010 and 2020, the Bench Book treats female criminals as victims, which gives advice to judges on sentencing women.
-There is a list of spurious reasons why women should not receive the same sentence as a man for a similar crime.
-This is distorting judicial process and discriminating against men.
+There is a list of spurious reasons why women should not receive the same sentence as men for a similar crime.
+This is distorting the judicial process and discriminates against men.

 - Homelessness – 83% are men.

 - Male Suicide – 75% are men.